 Disadvantages of Limited Liability Partnership

-• Winding up and dissolution of LLP : LLPs need at least two partners to establish their operations.
-A decline in the number of partners below two for six consecutive months will lead to an automatic dissolution of the company.
+Winding up and dissolution of LLP : LLPs require two or more partners in order to present their operations.
+It will automatically dissolve the company in case the number of partners decreases to less than two within six consecutive months.

 How to form a Limited Liability Partnership